-2-1.11 Corrosive and High Humidity Areas.
+2-1.9 Corrosive and High Humidity Areas.

-The special design requirements listed below apply when electrical equipment is routinely subjected to salt spray (such as installations at piers and wharves) or is installed in \1 humid locations or project locations with Environmental Severity Classifications (ESC) of C3 thru C5.
-Humid locations are those in ASHRAE climate zones 0A, 1A, 2A, 3A, 3C, 4C and 5C (as identified in ASHRAE 90.1).
-See UFC 1-200-01 for determination of ESC for project locations. /1/ Coordinate with local Activity to obtain historical information and documentation to validate requirements for corrosion protection/prevention.
+The special design requirements listed below apply when electrical equipment is routinely subjected to salt spray (such as installations at piers and wharves) or is installed in locations exposed to condensing humidity that has historically caused premature rusting and degradation of equipment enclosures.
+Coordinate with local Activity to obtain historical information and documentation to validate requirements.